TanyaCST/csc-249-p2-simple-VPN-server/vpn_simulation.md

 1. Client -> VPN -> Server
 2. Server -> VPN -> Client

-This application includes a VPN server (VPN.py), 2 pairs of client and server applications (client and echo server, conversion client and server).
+This application includes a VPN server (VPN.py), 2 pairs of client and server applications (client and echo server, conversion client and server, basic math client and server).

 The client firstly connect to VPN, send their message and the IP address and port to VPN.
 VPN receives client message, server IP, and server port.
 Then, VPN connects to the server and send the client message to the server.
 Server process the message and generates a reply.
 The server send the reply back to the VPN.
 Then, after receiving the reply from server, VPN send the server response back to client.
 If there is no proper messages or data send between client, server, and VPN, the connections close.